Corsair-Ranch/TACT/README.md

 ### Start Script Arguments

-Arguments you can pass to the start script at the root of the project
+Arguments you can pass to the start script at the root of the project to have the sever build in different ways.

 "'default' -> no migrations or seed"